Sam Graves: Ethics investigation

 In 2009, the House Ethics Committee began an inquiry into whether Graves used his position on the Small Business Committee to invite Brooks Hurst, a longtime friend and a business partner of his wife, to testify at a committee hearing on the federal regulation of biodiesel and ethanol production.
 Graves had failed to mention the financial link between his wife and Hurst at the hearing, which dealt with federal subsidies for renewable fuels.
 A review by the independent Office of Congressional Ethics found "substantial reason to believe that an appearance of conflict of interest was created."
 Graves said in a statement, "I look forward to a quick review of the facts and answering any questions that the committee may have.
 I believe that a speedy review will show that all the rules of the House concerning testimony in front of the Small Business Committee were followed."
 The Office of Congressional Ethics referred the case to the House Ethics committee, which ended its own investigation in October, and released a report finding no ethical violations, as it asserted there was no standard in place for appearances like Hurst's.

+Retirement

+On March 27, 2026, Graves said he would retire in January 2027.